 What?
 A simple but sweet recreation of 19th-century life.

 Where?
-Abbey Walk, Leeds, West Yorkshire, LS5 3EH.
+Abbey House Museum, Abbey Walk, Leeds, West Yorkshire, LS5 3EH.

 Escape Hunt

-So be warned, these escape rooms are firmly aimed at kids 10 and over, as well as their parents.
-You’re in and out in 60 minutes, which makes it a good shout for a rainy day in Leeds with lots of other stuff to do in The Light.
+So be warned – these escape rooms are firmly aimed at kids 10 and over, as well as their parents.
+You’re in and out in 60 minutes, which makes it a great shout for a rainy day in Leeds with lots of other stuff to do in The Light.

 What?
 Superior escape rooms in the heart of town.

 Where?
-The Light, The Headrow, Leeds, West Yorkshire, LS1 8TL.
+Escape Hunt, The Light, The Headrow, Leeds, West Yorkshire, LS1 8TL.

 Firefly Pottery

 Kids love doing pottery.
-Adults love their kids doing pottery as it feels a bit more worthy and creative than laser tag.
-What the grown-ups don’t realise is that they have to spend years looking at the resultant ‘pot’.
-Again, you’ve been warned.
+Adults love their kids doing pottery because it feels more worthy and creative than laser tag.
+What the grown-ups don’t realise is that they’ll have to spend years looking at the resultant pot.
+You’ve been warned.

-Firefly is actually a brilliant day out, with enthusiastic and helpful staff who’ll help children choose something to work with and guide them through processes from pottery wheels to hand building, glazing to decorating.
+Firefly is actually a brilliant day out, with enthusiastic and helpful staff who’ll guide children through pottery wheels, hand building, glazing and decorating.

 It’s more involved than just painting something ready made, so it really fires up their creative synapses.
 A quick tip – there’s no refreshments, so either take your own or nip next door to Marples for coffee and cakes.